-It is considered good practice for students to have gained experience with the apparatus necessary to complete the laboratory based experiment during the normal classroom experience, as this will support them in understanding the limitations of their design.
+It is considered good practice for students to gather and use the materials necessary to complete the experiment during the planning stage, as this can often support the student in understanding the limitations of their design.
 Students should reflect on any difficulties they experienced during the planning stages and record in their investigative log how they overcame them.
-It is here, where students can note and reflect on any compromises they need to make as a result of limitations with equipment.
+It is here where students can note and reflect on any compromises they need to make as a result of limitations with materials and equipment.
 Students are encouraged to keep a record of key investigative decisions that were made with justifications, to support them when they begin to compile their report.
 Unanticipated outcomes are a valid and important part of the scientific process and should be recorded by the student and reflected upon appropriately in their report.

-While the teacher may provide a sounding board for students in planning their experiment, it is important that students have ownership of their experimental design and the teacher should only intervene when a student's design is likely to be unsafe.
+While the teacher may provide a sounding board for students in planning their experiment, it is important that students have ownership of their experimental design, and teachers should only intervene when a student's design is likely to be unsafe.